ashermuse/Java-Projects/SinglyLinkedList/README.md

 An implementation of a singly linked list in Java.
+This project utilizes Java Generics.
 A simple UI allows the user to manipulate the linked list.